Your cart

 You may also like

-• This unique, accessible textbook presents a succession of implementations of the open-source RISC-V processor.
-Implementations are offered in increasing difficulty (non-pipelined, pipelined, deeply pipelined, multi-threaded, multicore).
-Each implementation is shown as a High-Level Synthesis (HLS) code in C++.
-This facilitates synthesis and testing on an FPGA-based development board (Such a board can be freely obtained from the Xilinx University Program targeting university professors).
-The book can be useful for several reasons.
-First, it is a novel way to introduce computer architecture: The codes given can serve as labs for a processor architecture course.
-Second, the book content is based on the RISC-V Instruction Set Architecture, which is an open-source machine language promising to become the main machine language to be taught, replacing DLX and MIPS.
-Third, all the designs are implemented through the HLS tool, which is able to translate a C program into an intellectual property (IP).
-Lastly, HLS will become the new standard for IP implementations, replacing Verilog/VHDL; already there are job positions tied to HLS, with the argument of rapid IP development.
-Hence, in addition to offering undergraduates a firm introduction, the textbook/guide can also serve engineers willing to implement processors on FPGA, as well as researchers willing to develop RISC-V based hardware simulators.
-Bernard Goossens is Professor in the Faculty of Sciences at the Université de Perpignan, France.
-He is author of the French-language book from Springer, Architecture et microarchitecture des processeurs, 2002.
+• The book presents a succession of RISC-V processor implementations in increasing difficulty (non pipelined, pipelined, deeply pipelined, multithreaded, multicore).
+Each implementation is shown as an HLS (High Level Synthesis) code in C++ which can really be synthesized and tested on an FPGA based development board (such a board can be freely obtained from the Xilinx University Program targeting the university professors).
+The book can be useful for three reasons.
+First, it is a novel way to introduce computer architecture.
+The codes given can serve as labs for a processor architecture course.
+Second, the book content is based on the RISC-V Instruction Set Architecture, which is an open-source machine language promised to become the machine language to be taught, replacing DLX and MIPS.
+Third, all the designs are implemented through the High Level Synthesis, a tool which is able to translate a C program into an IP (Intellectual Property).
+Hence, the book can serve to engineers willing to implement processors on FPGA and to researchers willing to develop RISC-V based hardware simulators.